Deploying ChatQnA with Qdrant on Intel® Xeon® Processors

 -H 'Content-Type: application/json'

-2. Embedding Microservice
+2. Retriever Microservice

 To consume the retriever microservice, you need to generate a mock embedding vector by Python script.
 The length of embedding vector is determined by the embedding model.
 Here we use the model EMBEDDING_MODEL_ID="BAAI/bge-base-en-v1.5", which vector size is 768.